Nellybuilds/CyberSOC/replit.md

 ## Overview

-This is a cybersecurity incident response playbook assistant - a web-based training and simulation tool designed to guide cybersecurity analysts through mock ransomware attack scenarios.
-The application serves as an MVP for incident response training, featuring an interactive workflow system, role-based views for different stakeholders (Analyst, Manager, Client), and comprehensive logging and reporting capabilities.
+This is a cybersecurity incident response playbook assistant - a web-based operational tool designed to guide cybersecurity analysts through real incident response procedures.
+The application serves as a comprehensive incident response assistant, featuring an interactive workflow system, role-based views for different stakeholders (Analyst, Manager, Client), and comprehensive logging and reporting capabilities.

-The system simulates a realistic cybersecurity environment with mock alerts, endpoint data, security logs, and AI-guided response workflows that follow industry-standard incident response procedures including MITRE ATT&CK framework integration.
+The system provides a realistic cybersecurity incident management environment with live alerts, endpoint data, security logs, and AI-guided response workflows that follow industry-standard incident response procedures including MITRE ATT&CK framework integration.

 ## User Preferences